ucbrise/flor/README.md

     print(f"epoch {epoch} | loss: {1.0 / (epoch + 2):.4f}")
 ```

 Your output prints as before.
-When the run ends, FlorDB commits it to
-`flor.branch` and says so; the captured lines are queryable with `flor.io()`.
+When the run ends, FlorDB commits it and says so; the captured lines are queryable with `flor.io()`.

+### FlorDB commits to its own git branch

+Run from `main` and FlorDB creates and switches to `flor.branch` (or a numbered
+variant), keeping auto-commits off your working branches.
+You stay on that flor branch after the run: subsequent runs accumulate history.

+Prefer to name the branch yourself?
+Create it with a `flor.` prefix, such as
+`flor.experiment`, and FlorDB commits there instead of creating one.
+Exploring
+several leads?
+Give each its own `flor.` branch.

 → [Automatic log capture](docs/capture.md): channels, naming your loops, and
 turning captured text into real metric columns.

+→ [Working on a FlorDB branch](docs/branches.md): saving changes, pushing your
+branch, and bringing code back for review.

 ## 🧪 Track Experiments with Zero Overhead